Far From a White Christmas in White Cliffs

-Outback visitors to feast on underground lunch on Christmas Day for $60
+Outback NSW visitors to feast on underground lunch on Christmas Day for $60

-Despite it’s name, the remote, outback town of White Cliffs can’t offer a white Christmas but the sunbaked hamlet’s famous underground motel will share the spirit of the season with a festive, subterranean feast on December 25.
+Despite its name, the remote, Outback NSW town of White Cliffs can’t offer a white Christmas but the sunbaked hamlet’s famous underground hotel will share the spirit of the season with a festive, subterranean feast on December 25.

 Locals and visitors to the tiny opal township 1025km west of Sydney and 781km north-east of Adelaide will head to the White Cliffs Underground Motel for a three-course lunch under the earth on Christmas Day, enjoying a constant temperature of 22 degrees while expected 36-degree heat cooks the 120-strong town above.

 Tickets to the underground lunch at 12.30pm on December 25 are still available for those keen for a true-blue Aussie Christmas in the NSW Outback.

 The managers of the unusual, 30-room motel, Sean Auld and partner Mandy Foster, will cook the lunch – their first at the property since they started looking after the cool, ‘dugout’ motel in June this year.
 For $60 a head, guests will enjoy a prawn cocktail or mango chicken salad for entrée, ham, turkey and roast vegetables for main course and traditional, home-made, plum pudding with brandy custard for dessert.

 And Santa is also expected to make an appearance at the lunch in far-west Outback NSW.